 See: Backyard ideas – decor inspiration for outdoor spaces

-How do I light my garden?
+How do I light my backyard or garden?

-When choosing garden lights, consider the overall look and your practical needs.
+When choosing outdoor lights, consider the overall look and your practical needs.
 Do you need occasional lighting to illuminate a seating or dining area, or are you looking for a garden nightscape with equal impact to the daytime view?

 Alternatively, you may simply need to lights steps and pathways through the garden, or security lighting to protect your property.
 Look, too, at different design effects, and select features, such as trees and fountains, that can be enhanced with lights.
 When weighing up your options, remember to factor in the cost of installing an outdoor power supply by a qualified electrician – a basic requirement for most lighting schemes.